Frequently Asked Questions (FAQ)

 What does a typical day look like at the Scholars Pathway Program?

-Students will participate in classes in the morning and afternoon.
+Students will participate in online classes in the afternoon.
 There will be co-curricular workshops addressing small group discussion, academic skills and socio-cultural resilience.

 Can students earn academic credit through Scholars Pathway Program?

-No, students will not receive any academic credit for the courses taken at Lawrence University.
+No, students will not receive any academic credit for the courses taken.

 Do students receive funding for attending the Scholars Pathway Program?

 Yes, only sophomore participants will receive a $550 stipend for their participation in the 1-week Introduction to Indigenous Research Methodologies program.

 Do students have to stay on campus during the program?